Giovanni Ludovico Bianconi

-Giovanni Ludovico Bianconi (30 September 1717 – 1 January 1781), was an Italian doctor and antiquarian, a multi-facetted scholar who was mentor and correspondent of the connoisseur and early art historian, Johann Joachim Winckelmann.
+Giovanni Ludovico Bianconi (30 September 1717 – 1 January 1781), was an Italian medical doctor and antiquarian, a multi-facetted scholar who was mentor and correspondent of the connoisseur and early art historian, Johann Joachim Winckelmann.

 Biography

 Giovanni Ludovico Bianconi was born in Bologna in 1717.
 His brother Carlo Bianconi, a neoclassical painter of some reputation, served as secretary to the Brera Academy, Milan.
 He graduated in 1741 from the University of Bologna in philosophy and medicine and between 1743 and 1744 translated Jacob B. Winslow’s treatise on anatomy, Exposition anatomique de la structure du corps humain.
 From 1744 he served as doctor to Louis VIII, Landgrave of Hesse-Darmstadt, and following this, from 1750, to Frederick-Augustus II, Elector of Saxony and King of Poland.

 Between 1748 and 1749 Bianconi founded, and thereafter published, the Journal des savans d’Italie, which discussed the latest ideas in scientific and literary studies in Italy.
 Frederick-Augustus commissioned him to purchase in Italy artworks for the Dresden Gemäldegalerie, the most famous acquisition being Raphael’s Sistine Madonna (c.
 1512–14), bought in 1753.
 During this period Bianconi consolidated friendships with many artists and men of letters.
 His connections were strongest in Bologna, even among picture dealers who were his rivals in supplying Dresden, and in Florence, through Ignazio Hugford.
 During the Seven Years' War he followed Crown Prince (later Elector) Frederick-Christian of Saxony, first to Prague and then to Munich, where he wrote his Lettere al marchese Filippo Hercolani, a brief treatise on the artistic beauties of Munich.